feddieminas/flask_basket_players/README.md

 - The scope plane:
   - Features :
-    - A login/logout Form
+    - A SignUp / login / logout Form
-    - Add Player - Edit / Delete Player Form
+    - Add Player Form - Edit / Delete Player Form
     - List Summary Charts and Table Information of your players

 - The structure plane:
   - Info is structured in a standard way.
-First page are input fields and button to Login to your account
+First page are input fields and buttons to SignUp - Login/Logout to your account.
-  - A List Summary and Add Player button
+  - A Show List Summary and Add Player button
   - Two aspects (piechart, barcharts and table).
 Grouped displayed first (birth region and virtual spend charts), displayed second (table players whole summary) accompanied by an edit/delete individual player button

 - The skeleton plane:
   - Page info represented from left to right (or top to bottom) concept :
-    - Minimal header text written with lots of indicative icons
+    - Minimal header text written with lots of indicative icons, option and select lists.
-    - Three buttons (show players, add a player, edit/deleting a player)
+    - Five buttons (SignUp, Login/Logout, show players, add a player, edit/deleting a player)
     - Two d3.js graphs (pie chart, horizontal bar chart)
-    - One Horizontal and vertical scrollable table
+    - One Horizontal and vertical auto scrollable table

 - The surface plane:
-  - Colours : a darker navbar but a contrast white opaque and brighter colours to the body section for one to view the graphs per horizontal and vertical axis more clearly.
+  - Colours : darker navbar and fixed background image.
+Show brightness in input fields (for ex. radio buttons circle stroke in light blue to contrast)
   - Semantic : header, nav, section, form, materialize (row, column grid, color, buttons), i tags
-  - Typography : google fonts and materialize libraries like table highlight class to demonstrate description.
+  - Typography : roboto google font and materialize libraries like table highlight class to demonstrate description.
 Material icons to highlight the input field meaning.
   - Jinja helper to loop through html objects and also to pass info to JS.
 JS and JQuery for materialize js, show players existence and actions when document is loaded, graph creation and table scrolling.
+Python for Backend-in-the-frontend.

 ##### User Stories list: